Elijah-Bodden/My-Simulacrum/README.md

 ```
 A few notes:
 - The first message in each `segments` should be from the other person (not you/the person you're trying to emulate) and it should have the \<s\> token, followed by the system prompt and a newline, prepended.
 - All messages from you should be sandwiched between two \n's.
-Add an \</s\> before the last one to prevent the model from rambling endlessly.
+Add an \</s\> before the last one.
 - If one person sends multiple messages in a row, I keep them in one "text" block with newlines between them.
 - All messages that you want the model to train on (i.e. messages from you) should have a label field value of true.